Flutter CTO Report 2024

 1. Material 3 further rollout

 Flutter support for Material 3 moved forward along the new Flutter 3.7 version.
-We have already described new UI components - in this article - that were added in version 3.3.
+We have already described new UI components that were added in Flutter 3.3.

 Since October 2023 Material 3 demo page has been updated.
 Now, we can see that many widgets, such as ActionButton and Cards, are more rounded and look like some already known elements from Google pages.
 We encourage going through it and trying out new components yourself.
 They can be quickly compared to Material 2 using a Switch to Material 2 button from AppBar on the left.